Skip to content

 Tip

-You need to rerun iconoclast install every time you make a change to your Kit's name or custom icons.
+You need to rerun iconoclast kit every time you make a change to your Kit's name or custom icons.

 Using CSS with Kits counts against your pageviews